 In the Soria province of Spain, the local people have an unusual way of celebrating midsummer night.

-In the Soria province of Spain, the local people have an unusual way of celebrating midsummer night.
+Background: In the Soria province of Spain, the local people have an unusual way of celebrating midsummer night.
 Last Friday, (23 June) at the annual midsummer fiesta, they put on their traditional display of walking barefoot over red hot coals.

 SYNOPSIS: The art of firewalking has been traced back to Classical Greece and ancient India and China.
 However, nowadays it is mainly practised in the Pacific Islands, Malaya, China, Japan and Spain.